haydenbleasel/next-forge/README.md

 ## Notes

+- If you're deploying on Vercel, I recommend making use of the Team Environment Variables feature.
+Variables used by libraries need to exist in all packages and duplicating them can be a headache.
 - `next-forge` makes use of a custom proxy setup for Segment's client-side library to avoid ad-blocker issues.
 This is not required, but recommended.
 You'll need to contact Segment support to enable this in your UI.
 Read more about this [here](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/custom-proxy/#custom-cdn--api-proxy).
+- The `website` app has a prebuild script in order to use the Content Collections CLI directly.
+The files are cached and not rebuilt in the Next.js build process.
+This is a workaround for [this issue](https://github.com/sdorra/content-collections/issues/214).